 However, before treating the nitrogen deficiency in plants, it is essential to bear in mind that the visual signs of many other nutrient deficiencies are similar.

-Variable Rate Nitrogen (VRN)
+Variable Rate Nitrogen (VRN): How does it work?

 The nitrogen status of crops within a field may be precisely reflected via fertilizer application thanks to technological advancements in remote sensing.
 It directs the applicator, equipped with GPS, to apply the correct amount of fertilizer at the best possible rate as it travels over the field.